 The reason you want to prune or remove a mature tree.

 An independent arborist report is required as part of the application, unless

 - the work is being performed by a suitably qualified arborist and less than 15 per cent of the canopy is being removed.

-- the tree is damaging plumbing or infrastructure.
+- the tree is damaging plumbing or infrastructure, including footpaths.
 In this case a report by a qualified plumber or engineer is required which shows evidence that the tree is causing the damage.